Updating Horizontal Tidebound

 Danny looked at him mulishly.
 “My parents won’t believe you.”

-“Yes, they would.
+“Yes, they will.
 Because they know what kind of toad you are,” Jace told him.

 Another flush told Jace that he was right.
 The boys took their paid for sodas and candy as Jace held onto the Jugs magazine.
 They stalked off towards the door.
 It was only when the bell above the door rang as they were leaving that Danny got the “last word”.